 In the interest of full disclosure, I want to say right up front that I’m an unabashed animal person.
 I’m writing this in the company of two cats lazing in the sun near my desk.
 And I’m also a big believer in the way pets calm you, brighten your moods and heal you during hard times and difficult life experiences.

-That said, I do realize that not everyone is as passionate about pets as I am.
+That said, I do realize that not everyone is as passionate about the idea that pets calm you.

 As for me, though, I grew up with dogs and cats.
 I can’t remember a time when there weren’t at least a few animals in the house.
 My first career idea was to be a veterinarian, and I spent two years as an animal science major.
 I even had a sheep named Raymond who won first place in the farm animal competition on Ag day at the university!

-Throughout my life these animal pals have helped me through some tough spots.
+Throughout my life these animal friends have helped me through some tough spots.
 And I’ve dearly loved them all.
-Not surprisingly, I geek out on any research or story (and there are many) that describes the mental health benefits of pet ownership.
+Not surprisingly, I geek out on any research or story (and there are many) that describes not only how pets calm you, but also the therapeutic benefits of the human/animal relationship.

 Animals are such agreeable friends – they ask no questions; they pass no criticisms. -George Eliot

-Which begs the question: why bother writing more on how pets calm you and lift your spirits?
+Which begs the question: why bother writing more on how pets positively affect mental health?

 Partly it’s because I’ve been honored to witness my client’s stories of their journeys with their beloved pets.
-Over the years, through their eyes, I’ve seen up close and personal the beautiful bond between humans and animals, the ways pets calm you, help lift depression and reduce anxiety.
+Over the years, through their eyes, I’ve seen up close and personal the beautiful bond between humans and animals.
+I’m intimately familiar with the ways pets relieve stress, as well as their ability to reduce and lift symptoms of clinical depression and anxiety.
 No wonder losing a pet can be as hard as losing a person (and sometimes harder).

 Also, considering that there’s been a surge in demand for therapy lately, pets matter more than ever in our lives these days.
-And here’s a handful of reasons why I think that is so.
+So here are 5 reasons why I believe pets are so important in our lives.

 Dogs are not our whole lives.
 But they make our lives whole. -Roger Caras

-Pets are playful, and we humans can be so very serious.
+1. Pets calm you because they are playful, and we humans can be so very serious.

 Pets, on the other hand, play just because, and often insist you join them.
 They don’t need a reason or a plan, they’re simply hardwired this way.
 They make you laugh and remind you of how important it is to give yourself over to purposeless play: deep play that has no agenda, outcome or purpose attached to it.
 The kind of play that gives you a sense of timelessness and freedom.
 Even Rocky, my 14-year old cat, still knows how to play this way.

-Pets are huggable, and all that furry goodness just makes you want to touch them and stroke them.
+2. Pets are huggable: all that furry goodness just makes you want to touch them and stroke them.

 I once had a horse, and really, there was almost nothing better than holding out my flat palm for Molly’s warm kisses, and experiencing the delightful sensation of her velvety muzzle.
 When you think about it, pets provide a full-on sensory experience.
 Not only do they get us out of our heads and into our senses, but I believe there can be as much healing power in a pet hug as a human hug, which research has shown can heal loneliness, depression, anxiety and stress.